mstrens/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 Extended limits supported

-Telemetry enabled for A1 (RxBatt), A2, RSSI, TSSI and Hub
+Telemetry enabled for A1 (RxBatt), A2, RSSI, and SPORT

-Option=fine frequency tuning, usually 0 or -41 based on the manufacturer boards
+Option=fine frequency tuning.
+This value is different for each board.
+To determine the option value, find the two limits where the RX loses connection then set the option value to half way between them.
+If you have a 4in1 V2 board the value is around 40.

 ###Sub_protocol CH_16
 CH1|CH2|CH3|CH4|CH5|CH6|CH7|CH8|CH9|CH10|CH11|CH12|CH13|CH14|CH15|CH16